brandoncalia/Ranked-Pref-Sim/README.md

    * Every election we ran had a Condorcet winner
    * We can't directly program this, but the parameters we use should in turn create results like this

 We observe a range of about 15-30% of all ballots containing only a single candidate, and a range of anywhere from 0-60% containing all candidates.
 On average, voters tend to rank about 60% of the total available alternatives.
-Most political elections tend to include 4-8 candidates.
+Most political elections tend to include 3-7 candidates.

+We also hypothesize that a voter is less likely to rank all the available candidates as the number of available alternatives increase.
+Below is the data collected to test this theory:

 ## :dart: The Spatial Model of Elections